Trent University

 The rest of your first-year course selection is flexible and consists of elective credits.
 Consider taking the required introductory courses in a few programs that you find interesting to open multiple pathways for the future.

-For those considering a Specialization in Accounting or Finance, you will want to enroll in both ADMN 1000H, ADMN 1221H and one of ECON in the Fall term and ADMN 2010H, an additional second year ADMN required course and one of the ECON in the Winter term of first year.
-This will then leave space in the upper years to timetable the appropriate accounting or finance courses.
-It is also suggested you take COIS 1010H and COIS 1620H in first year.
+For those considering a Specialization in Accounting, Finance or Economics, you will want to enroll in both ADMN 1000H, ADMN 1221H and one of ECON 1010H or 1020H in the Fall term and ADMN 2010H, one of ECON 1010H or 1020H and ECON 1250H in the Winter term of first year.
+This will then leave space in the upper years to schedule the appropriate accounting, economics, or finance courses.
+It is also suggested you take COIS 1010H and COIS 1620H in the first year.

 For those considering a Specialization in Human Resources Management, it is also suggested you take COIS 1010H and COIS 1620H in first year.